 Xi Jinping has declared that “the Party leads everything,” including, of course, tech companies that are recognized as integral to the country’s development.
 Huawei is not unique (link in Chinese) in that its leadership includes a Party Secretary and a Party Committee whose roles and authorities are not transparent.
 In addition to potential extralegal mechanisms of control, Huawei is also subject to Chinese law, including the National Intelligence Law (国家情报法), which happens to require (link in Chinese) that any individual or enterprise “shall support, assist, and cooperate with national intelligence work, and guard the secrecy of any national intelligence work of which they are aware.”
 Despite Huawei’s denials of the relevance of this legal provision to its overseas business activities, this law does raise, at the very least, questions of its interpretation and applicability to overseas activities that are at best highly ambiguous.
 Whereas the United States is comparatively transparent about the legal parameters that govern its approach to intelligence, China remains less so.

 Moreover, Huawei may be a private company, but the Chinese government’s forceful response to its CFO’s arrest demonstrates the tech giant’s unique status, pursuant to China’s national agenda to lead in 5G.
 It is often difficult to disentangle Huawei’s commercial activities from the Chinese government’s geopolitical objectives.
 (Perhaps it is not coincidental that among Meng Wanzhou’s many passports is one that the Chinese government provides for public affairs purposes, which is typically issued only to employees of the government and state-owned enterprises.)
 Huawei has received strong state support, which has appears to have provided a considerable advantage at various stages of its development, including through allowing the company to undercut its competitors on price.
 Huawei has also been pivotal to a number of state priorities and initiatives, such as the Digital Silk Road (数字丝绸之路), under the aegis of Xi Jinping’s signature “One Belt, One Road” initiative.
 Of course, there is also the matter of Huawei’s historical relationships, and likely ongoing collaboration, with the Chinese military and intelligence.
-Huawei founder Ren Zhengfei started his career in the Chinese military, reportedly serving as director of the People’s Liberation Army (PLA) Information Engineering University—which trains PLA technical specialists in cyber attack and defense—and the company has apparently maintained deep ties to the Chinese military since.
+Huawei founder Ren Zhengfei started his career in the Chinese military, and the company has apparently maintained deep ties to the Chinese military since.
 Huawei’s former chairwoman, Sun Yafang, once worked for the Ministry of State Security (link in Chinese), China’s premier intelligence agency, later leveraging those connections to support the company.

 Beyond the “much ado” about Huawei, the calculation and management of risk surrounding 5G comes down to a question of trust.
 As the United States begins to see China as a great-power rival, revisionist power and even potential adversary, the risks are too high that a Chinese company's presence in critical infrastructure could be exploited or sabotaged, whether in a crisis or conflict scenario or for espionage purposes during peacetime.
 Unfortunately, China has demonstrated its intention to exploit U.S. cyber vulnerabilities.
 And there are limited options for adequate verification in this “tech security dilemma.”
 For similar reasons, China has severely limited the access of U.S. tech companies to its market, demonstrating a preference for “secure and controllable” (安全, 可控) indigenous technologies.
 As the recent policies constraining the use of Huawei technology indicate, the United States and Five Eyes nations are responding to comparable concerns over potential vulnerabilities.
 Perhaps such a “decoupling” or “disentangling” of technological ecosystems is inevitable and prudent, but it will also be costly, given the synergies and efficiencies that have come with global collaboration in complex technologies.
 For that reason, these debates on how best to evaluate and balance security concerns, especially in the case of Huawei, must be carefully grounded in evidence and analysis, not fear or speculation.